 Replacing windows can be a tricky venture.
 It might seem obvious at first when you start to measure your windows, but then as you try to get an accurate number, you realize you’re not sure which measurements you’ll need when you go to buy new windows.
 These tips will help inform you when you head to the window supply store or talk with your contractor.

-Measure the width of the window
+Measuring the width of the window.

 Place your measuring tape on the surface of the window jambs, as this will give you the most accurate measurement.
 You want to measure from the side of one jamb to the other.
-A window jamb is the outer frame that is set within the wall and window trim is installed around it.
-You can see the jamb visibly, usually right next to the wood trim surrounding the window.
+A window jamb is the outer frame set within the wall, and window trim is installed around it.
+The jamb is visible; you can usually see it right next to the window’s surrounding wood trim.

-Measure the height of the window
+Measuring the height of the window.

 Take one measurement from the left side, from the bottom of the sill to the top of the window frame.
-Measure again in the middle of the window, sill to the head of the frame.
+Measure again in the middle of the window sill to the head of the frame.
 Finally, measure on the right side of the window.
 Take the smallest of the three measurements to use when ordering your windows.

-Measure the depth of the window
+Measuring the depth of the window.